What is the difference between append() and extend() methods?

 Windows | Set path and environment variables in Windows Vista and Windows 7 On the desktop, right-click the Computer icon and select Properties. or Press the and right-click the Computer option in the Start menu, and select Properties.
 Click the Advanced System Settings link in the left column.
 In …

-What’s the use of Middleware in Django?
+What's the use of a session framework?

 What is a dynamically typed language?